Dungeons

 Ecology and Denizens — The dungeon as a living place.
 Who lives here, why, how do they interact?
 Faction dynamics within the site.
 Threats that react to party actions.

 Treasures and Rewards — Meaningful loot connected to history and faction goals.
-Reward tokens.
 Treasures that become lore nodes for future sessions — artifacts with history, documents with secrets, items that factions want.

 The GUMSHOE Guarantee Applied

 Every dungeon must have at least one navigable path for each relevant party capability.
 A social character guarantees a social lead — maybe a prisoner, a faction dissenter within the dungeon’s ecology, or a spirit that can be reasoned with.
-A stealth-focused party finds a path that rewards careful movement.
-Combat-heavy parties can fight their way through, but don’t have to.
+Combat-heavy parties can fight their way through but don’t have to.